About the project

 Access to capital and funding is notoriously hard for many small business owners.
 The process is also long and tedious because traditional lending institutions like banks require large amounts of paperwork that really only give a snapshot of the business performance.
 QuickBooks has a unique advantage in this space because it already has all the data!
 Here is where QuickBooks Capital can step in to help small business owners.

-I was the Senior Interaction Designer on the project for Intuit, working with a cross-functional team of designers, developers, and product managers.
-I conducted user study sessions, mocked up early concepts, tested and refined prototypes, and worked with development on production assets and final touches.
+I was the Senior Interaction Designer on the project for Intuit, working with a cross-functional team of developers, data scientists and product managers.
+I conducted user study sessions, mocked up early concepts, tested and refined prototypes, executed on visual design and worked with development on production assets and final touches.

 The problem...and opportunity